 I provide corrections to unhealthy joints.
 Additionally, I support this care with nutrition, orthotic support, and rehabilitative exercises.
 Each one of these aspects of care will be based on your needs, which I will establish by performing a thorough examination.

-As 80 percent of adults have foot and back problems, evaluating for custom-made orthotics during the initial exam gives you an effective tool against the consistent and destructive patterns of spinal misalignment right from the start.
+As 80% of adults have foot and back problems, evaluating for custom-made orthotics during the chiropractic initial exam gives you an effective tool against the consistent and destructive patterns of spinal misalignment right from the start.